mpvnet-player/mpv-gui/docs/Manual.md

 mpv.net commands are used when mpv commands don't exist or lack a feature.

-### cycle-audio
-Switches to the next audio track and shows info about that track.

 ### load-audio
 Shows a file browser dialog to open external audio files.